Dariusz Kubicki

-Dariusz Jan Kubicki (born 6 June 1963) is a Polish football manager and a former player.
+Dariusz Kubicki (born 6 June 1963) is a Polish professional football manager and former player.

 Playing career

 He played for a few clubs, including Stal Mielec, Legia Warsaw, he then went to England and played for Aston Villa, Sunderland, Wolverhampton Wanderers, Tranmere Rovers, Carlisle United and Darlington.

 He played little part in the Aston Villa teams which came second in their 1992-93 Premier League season and won the 1994 Football League Cup, but played a more active part in Sunderland's promotion to the Premier League in 1996.
 Kubicki was controversially dropped from the team by manager Peter Reid for a game against Derby County when selecting Kubicki would have meant him overtaking the club record for consecutive appearances in the post-war period, still held by George Mulhall.

 He played 46 times for the Poland national team, scoring once, and was a participant at the 1986 FIFA World Cup.